BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Methodology

 \subsection{RHT Transfer Function}

-The H\textsc{i} morphology templates have different mode structures than the dust maps.
+The H~\textsc{i} morphology templates have different mode structures than the dust maps.
 As described in \secref{subsec:convRHT}, one of the first steps of the RHT algorithm is an unsharp mask.
-The unsharp mask's effective upweighting of smaller-scale features is evident in the auto spectra of the resulting Stokes parameter maps.
+This filter emphasizes small-scale features.
+For instance, the $E$- and $B$-mode autospectra of the templates constructed with the same RHT parameters as those used in \citet{2019ApJ...887..136C} peak in the multipole range~$300~<~\ell~<~500$ and~$150~<~\ell~<~350$, respectively.
 We denote these spectra by~$D_\ell^{{\rm HI} \times {\rm HI}} = \ell (\ell + 1) C_\ell^{{\rm HI} \times {\rm HI}} / (2 \pi)$, where~$C_\ell^{m_1 \times m_2}$ is the cross spectrum bandpower between two maps, $m_1$ and $m_2$, in the multipole bin $\ell$.
-Correlation ratios are insensitive to this multipole dependence since the relative weightings of different multipole bins are normalized out of the calculation.
-Although the H\textsc{i} morphology template itself shows a suppression of large-scale modes, the correlation with mm-wave polarization is strongest at large scales.
+Correlation ratios are insensitive to this mode structure because the relative weightings of different multipole bins are normalized out of the calculation.
+Although the H~\textsc{i} morphology template itself shows a suppression of large-scale modes, the correlation with millimeter-wave polarization is strongest at large scales.
 The statistical tests defined in this paper, however, are based on cross spectra rather than correlation ratios.
-We form cross spectra between the data collected by CMB experiments and the H\textsc{i} morphology template defined in \secref{subsec:convRHT}, and we denote these spectra by~$D_\ell^{{\rm data} \times {\rm HI}}$.
+We form cross spectra between the data collected by CMB experiments and the H~\textsc{i} morphology template defined in \secref{subsec:convRHT}, and we denote these spectra by~$D_\ell^{{\rm data} \times {\rm HI}}$.

 We cannot make a direct comparison between~$D_\ell^{{\rm data} \times {\rm HI}}$ and~$D_\ell^{{\rm HI} \times {\rm HI}}$, because they are not, in general, proportional to each other.
-As in \citet{Cukierman}, we model this effect as a multipole-dependent transfer function that describes the representation of the H\textsc{i} morphology template in the measured dust polarization.
+As in \citet{Cukierman}, we model this effect as a multipole-dependent transfer function that describes the representation of the H~\textsc{i} morphology template in the measured dust polarization.
 We denote the transfer function by~$t_\ell$.
 The goal in constructing~$t_\ell$ is for~$D_\ell^{{\rm data} \times {\rm HI}}$ to be approximately proportional to~$t_\ell D_\ell^{{\rm HI} \times {\rm HI}}$.
-In our statistical tests, we will compare the former cross spectra to the latter multipole-filtered auto spectra.
+In our statistical tests, we will compare the former cross spectra to the latter multipole-filtered autospectra.

 The aim in introducing the transfer function $t_\ell$ is to boost large-scale modes relative to small-scale modes in order to enhance the sensitivity of our statistical tests.
 The best estimate of~$t_\ell$ would come from~$D_\ell^{{\rm data} \times {\rm HI}}/D_\ell^{{\rm HI} \times {\rm HI}}$ \citep[as in][]{Cukierman}, but this would lead to a fitting function ($t_\ell D_\ell^{{\rm HI} \times {\rm HI}}$) which is partly defined by the data itself.
 To avoid those complications, we use an ansatz based on the unsharp-mask filter, which produces most of the multipole distortion we wish to correct.
 This multipole correction is an ansatz and not a model of the true underlying reality.
 We use it in the same manner as a matched filter, i.e., to increase the sensitivity of our signal search by looking for a particular pattern rather than simply looking for deviations from zero.
 A discrepancy between the ansatz and the true reality would simply degrade our sensitivity.